SERVCUBED/Scriptmonkey/README.md

 1. You should run [CanIRunIt.exe](dist/CanIRunIt.exe) to check if you have the required versions of the .NET Framework.
 2. Run [ScriptmonkeyInstaller.exe](dist/ScriptmonkeyInstaller.exe) to install the BHO.

+It is suggested that you use at least Microsoft Windows 7 with Internet Explorer 11.
+Earlier versions have not been tested and full support cannot be guaranteed.
+The .NET Framework version 4.5 can be downloaded from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=30653) if required.

 See also: https://servc.eu/p/scriptmonkey/wiki/How_to_install

 ## How to uninstall